Consumer medicine information

 Sometimes DBL Cefotaxime Sodium is mixed with lignocaine hydrochloride so that the injection into the muscle is less painful.

-• a low white blood cell count (neutropenia)
+• Have a low white blood cell count (neutropenia)

-Some medicines may interfere with cefotaxime.
+Some medicines may interfere with DBL Cefotaxime Sodium and affect how it works.
 These include:

 • aminoglycoside antibiotics (such as gentamicin)